 FENWAY LIBRARY CONSORTIUM AND FENWAY LIBRARIES ONLINE

 The Wentworth Alumni Library is a member of the Fenway Library Consortium, which gives Wentworth students and faculty access to well over three million volumes and other electronic and digital resources.
 Presentation of a valid Wentworth ID is all that is needed to use or borrow books at Emerson, Emmanuel, Hebrew, Simmons, Wheelock, Lesley University, Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, Museum of Fine Arts, New England Conservatory of Music, Roxbury Community College, School of the Museum of Fine Arts, Suffolk University, University of Massachusetts at Boston, and the Brookline Public Library.

 Information about the collections in the above-underlined libraries (identifying the members of Fenway Libraries Online) is available through the online catalog that may be accessed at www.wit.edu/library.

 Several Wentworth departments have developed study abroad programs and student exchange programs with institutions in Europe.
 In past years students have studied in France, Germany, Ireland, and England through these programs.
-Refer to the Departments of Architecture, Computer Science and Systems, and Humanities, Social Sciences, and Management for more information on their programs.
+Refer to the Departments of Architecture, Computer Science and Networking, and Humanities and Social Sciences for more information on their programs.

 Wentworth students can also take advantage of the Global Education Opportunities (GEO) Center at the Colleges of the Fenway for assistance in finding abroad opportunities beyond these offerings.
 See www.colleges-fenway-org/global for more information.